vanchi-zendesk/node-statsd/README.md

 ## License

 node-statsd is licensed under the MIT license.
+So is this.